 CMJ participants who obtain employment must be offered employment retention and advancement services in the CMF placement.
-CMJ participants are required to comply with all nonfinancial eligibility requirements.
-A FEP must close a participant's case when a CMJ participant fails to cooperate with specific W-2 program requirements without good cause.
-(See 11.4) If a CMJ participant is not cooperating with ongoing job search activities, the FEP must address this at the weekly meetings.
+CMJ participants are required to comply with all financial and nonfinancial eligibility requirements.
+Participants in a CMF placement are only required to meet nonfinancial eligibility requirements.
+When in a CMJ placement, the FEP must close a participant's case if a CMJ participant fails to cooperate with specific W-2 program requirements without good cause.
+(See 11.4) If a participant in a CMJ placement is not cooperating with ongoing job search activities, the FEP must address this at the weekly meetings.

 Then, at the 30-day reassessment, if the participant has not exhibited the level of effort required to get a job by cooperating with ongoing job search activities throughout the 30-day period, and the W-2 agency has provided appropriate case management and job development services, the FEP may either keep the individual in the CMJ placement for another 30-day period or close the case.
-The FEP must determine whether: a) The CMJ participant will be likely to obtain employment if he or she receives additional job search assistance by remaining in the CMJ placement; or b) The CMJ participant has not cooperated with job search activities and the case must close.
+The FEP must determine whether:

+- a.
+The CMJ participant will be likely to obtain employment if he or she receives additional job search assistance by remaining in the CMJ placement; or - b.
+The CMJ participant has not cooperated with job search activities and the case must close.